WheelerLab/QTPipe/Notes.md

 * Runtime without bootstrap (-b 0 is the default) 2m37s
 * Manual notes it is possible to increase the runtime by up to 15% but this has not been explored
 * Note: read files may not be in a different directory than the wd.
 Typing out the full PATH to these items resolves this, but is not optimal.
 * Note: Uncertain if kallisto has the ability to name the output files for this step may interfere with downstream processing - may be adequate to name a unique directory for each output but not optimal

+should be possible to assign genomic coordinates to the transcripts - possible solution to reads per gene question?

 ## STAR
+* Note: STAR does perform WASP filtering - appends a tag to the end of alignments indicating whether it passed or failed.
+  * Need to check if this requires WASP installation or if this feature is built in
+remains to be tested - couldn't download GENCODE test files due to connection refusal error